tduyphat/E-Commerce-API-Design/endpoints/users_endpoints.md

 ## Update An User

-When logged in as an admin or a user, you can update that user by sending an object in the body with the following shape to `/users` (only property and value that needs to be updated) and adding the `id` as a parameter, with a token in the header.
+When logged in as an admin or a customer, you can update that customer by sending an object in the body with the following shape to `/users/:id` (only properties and values that need to be updated) and adding the user ID as a parameter, with a token in the header.

 Request: